eerimoq/pyfuzzer/README.rst

 Use a custom mutator when testing the module hello_world.

+Testing with a custom mutator is often more efficient then using a generic.

 .. code-block:: text

    $ cd examples/hello_world
-   $ pyfuzzer -m mutator hello_world.c
+   $ pyfuzzer -m mutator.py hello_world.c
    ...

 .. _libFuzzer: https://llvm.org/docs/LibFuzzer.html